NewbieCat-2024/NewbieCat-2024/README.md

 ### Hi there 👋
+The first github file, working hard to learn programming！！！

 <!--
 **NewbieCat-2024/NewbieCat-2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.